-To implement its commitment to the environment and boost environmental sustainability, the Group articulates the following main principles of conduct that apply to all of its activities and businesses and that shall be integrated within the internal decision-making processes:
+To implement their commitment to the environment and boost environmental sustainability, the Group's companies articulate the following main principles of conduct that apply to all of their activities and businesses and that shall be integrated within the internal decision-making processes:

 - a) develop a sustainable model that is respectful of nature, biodiversity and historical and artistic heritage; - b) comply with legal provisions and conform to applicable environmental standards; - c) apply the principle of mitigation hierarchy (avoid, minimise, restore and compensate as a last resort) in all activities; - d) promote innovation through research and support for the development of new technologies and best environmental practices; - e) use natural capital sustainably.
-In particular: - to make rational and sustainable use of water, managing the risks relating to water scarcity and ensuring that water used is returned to the environment in the desired condition; - improve the circularity of its business activities and those of its suppliers, through the sustainable use of natural resources, the implementation of life cycle analysis, the eco-design of its infrastructures, the application of the waste hierarchy, as well as the optimisation of waste management and the use of recycled materials; and
+In particular: - to make rational and sustainable use of water, managing the risks relating to water scarcity and ensuring that water used is returned to the environment in the desired condition; - improve the circularity of their business activities and those of their suppliers, through the sustainable use of natural resources, the implementation of life cycle analysis, the eco-design of their infrastructures, the application of the waste hierarchy, as well as the optimisation of waste management and the use of recycled materials; and

-- integrate the protection and promotion of biodiversity into the Group's strategy and develop a business model that is sustainable and positive with nature; - f) conserve, protect and promote the development and growth of natural heritage; - g) implement a common environmental management system that applies precautionary and continuous improvement principles and places the environment at the centre of decision-making through: - assessing the environmental risks of its activities, facilities, products and services on a regular basis, improving and updating the mechanisms designed to prevent, mitigate or eradicate them; - ongoing identification, assessment and mitigation of the environmental impacts of the Group's activities, facilities, products and services; - management of risks and impacts by establishing objectives, programmes and plans that promote the continuous improvement of the Group's environmental processes and practices, and establishment of monitoring, control and audit mechanisms; and - environmental training of the Group's professionals;
+- integrate the protection and promotion of biodiversity into strategy at the Group level and develop a business model that is sustainable and positive with nature; - f) conserve, protect and promote the development and growth of natural heritage; - g) implement a common environmental management system that applies precautionary, anti-pollution and continuous improvement principles and places the environment at the centre of decision-making through: - assessing the environmental risks of their activities, facilities, products and services on a regular basis, improving and updating the mechanisms designed to prevent, mitigate or eradicate them; - ongoing identification, assessment and mitigation of the environmental impacts of the activities, facilities, products and services of the Group's companies; - management of risks and impacts by establishing objectives, programmes and plans that promote the continuous improvement of environmental processes and practices within the framework of the Group, and the establishment of monitoring, control and audit mechanisms; and - environmental training of the professionals of the Group's companies;

-The various environmental management systems of the companies of the Group are based on this common model and allow for coordination of the environmental management of the Group, which operates on a decentralised basis pursuant to the principal of "subsidiarity" and respect for the autonomy of the various companies;
+The various environmental management systems of the Group's companies are based on this common model and allow for coordination of the environmental management within the boundary of the Group, which operates on a decentralised basis pursuant to the principal of "subsidiarity" and respect for the autonomy of the various companies;

-- h) reduce environmental impact and improve the Group's environmental performance from a life-cycle perspective; - i) encourage the engagement of the Stakeholders in the Group's business enterprise pursuant to the provisions of the Stakeholder Engagement Policy, which contemplates, among other things, the strong involvement of the Group's companies in the communities in which they operate and the creation of shared sustainable value for all of them; - raise awareness, train and involve the Group's professionals, subcontractors, suppliers and other Stakeholders in the commitments and principles of this Policy; and - k) report transparently on environmental results and activities.
+- h) reduce environmental impact and improve the environmental performance of the Group's companies from a life-cycle perspective; - i) encourage the engagement of the Stakeholders in the business enterprise of the Group's companies pursuant to the provisions of the Stakeholder Engagement Policy, which contemplates, among other things, the strong involvement of the Group's companies in the communities in which they operate and the creation of shared sustainable value for all of them; - j) raise awareness, train and involve the professionals, subcontractors, suppliers and other Stakeholders of the Group's companies in the commitments and principles of this Policy; and - k) report transparently on environmental results and activities.